My House (Flo Rida song): Music video

 The music video was directed by Alex Acosta and features Flo Rida at a party full of women.

 Use in media

 "My House" was used as one of the official theme songs of the WWE professional wrestling event WrestleMania 32.
 Flo Rida performed a Nickelodeon-themed version of the song as part of the network's promotion of Super Bowl 50.
 It was also used in commercials for Northwestern Mutual financial services, Comcast Xfinity, and for Walmart.
 This song is also heard at the beginning of the 2017 film The House, which was released on June 30, 2017.
-The song is also heard in the trailer for the 2017 animated movie The Boss Baby and also 2 trailers for the 2016 film Middle School: The Worst Years of My Life.
+The song is also heard in the trailer for the 2017 and 2020 DreamWorks Animation films The Boss Baby and The Croods: A New Age, respectively, and also 2 trailers for the 2016 film Middle School: The Worst Years of My Life.
+The song appears during the closing credits in the 2019 film Sextuplets.